Directional Privacy for Deep Learning: Introduction

-\begin{itemize} \item applying for the first time a metric DP mechanism based on angular distance --- via the von Mises-Fisher distribution --- to use as an alternative to Gaussian noise in training via Stochastic Gradient Descent in deep learning;
+\begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item We apply for the first time a metric DP mechanism based on angular distance --- via the von Mises-Fisher (VMF) distribution --- to use as an alternative to standard DP-SGD;